 Maintenance

 On an e-bike, you’ll have to replace wearable parts such as the chain, brake pads, rear cogs, cables, and tires as they wear out.
 Every 2-3 years, you’ll have to replace the battery.
-Every couple of years, you may have to grease or replace the bearings in the hubs, bottom bracket, and headset.
+Every couple of years, you may have to grease or replace the bearings.
 If your electric bike has a geared motor, you will have to replace the internal gears at some point.
 You’ll also have to clean and lube the chain every couple of weeks.
 That’s about it.

 You can perform all of this maintenance by yourself with some basic bike tools.
 Bicycles are easy to work on.
-You can also take your e-bike to your local bike shop to have the work done for you if you prefer.
+You can also take your e-bike to your local bike shop to have the work done for you.

-If you’re not very mechanical, you may need to take your moped into the dealership to have some of this maintenance done once in a while.
-It’s not quite as easy to maintain an internal combustion engine as it is to maintain an e-bike.
+If you’re not very mechanical, you may need to take your moped to the dealership to have some maintenance done once in a while.
+It’s not quite as easy to maintain an internal combustion engine as it is to maintain an electric motor.

 Winner: E-bikes are easier to maintain than mopeds.